jbilcke-hf/clapper/README.md

 `--include=optional` is to make sure optional dependencies are installed (pre-build native modules compatible with your system)

-### Making sure everything is working properly
+### Building the app

-There are no tests yet (I will create a ticket for that), but until then you can run the following command to make sure all the types are consistant and properly set:
+You can run the following command to build the app, making sure all the types are consistant and properly set:

 ```bash
 npm run build